 There appears to be a study praising the health benefits of coffee published every other week.

-Higher levels of coffee consumption have also been linked with a lower risk of mortality.
+Higher levels of coffee consumption have also been linked with a

 Still, as the evidence mounts in support of caffeine’s health benefits, the mechanism behind its protective powers is still not completely understood.

 Scientists from Heinrich-Heine-University and the IUF-Leibniz Research Institute for Environmental Medicine in Düsseldorf, Germany, recently set out to identify the cellular pathways involved in caffeine’s heart-protective ability.

 In earlier experiments, the authors of the new study found that caffeine levels equivalent to around four cups of coffee improved the function of endothelial cells, which line the inside of blood vessels.

 They also revealed that the benefits that caffeine imparted seemed to involve mitochondria.
 These, as everyone is well aware, are commonly referred to as the powerhouses of the cell — a description so well known it has achieved meme status.